Book Review: The Art of Vintage Cocktails

 What We Liked

-1. Accessibility of Ingredients: The majority of the ingredients used in the recipes are common and available at most liquor stores, which is not the case for many of the other cocktail recipe books we own.
-That means you won’t have to buy obscure ingredients that you’ll only use once or twice and then never again.
+Ingredient Accessibility: The majority of the ingredients used in this book’s recipes are common and available at most liquor stores, which is not the case for many of the other cocktail recipe books we own.
+That means, throughout your tastings using this book, you won’t have to buy obscure ingredients that will end up collecting dust on a shelf after only using them once or twice.

-2. Classic Recipes: We started our cocktail adventure with this book, and we’re both glad we did because it exposed us to lots of classics neither of us had tried before delving into the more complicated modern recipes.
-This also gave us a good base for the tastes of each spirit, which was helpful for Kendall because up until July 2020 she exclusively drank vodka and tequila cocktails.
+Classic Recipes: Fun Fact: This is the first book through which we started tasting cocktails for our blog, and we’re both glad that was the case because it exposed us to lots of classics neither of us had tried before diving into more complicated modern recipes.
+This book also gave us a good base for the tastes of each spirit, which was helpful for Kendall because she pretty much exclusively drank vodka and tequila cocktails up until 2020.

-3. Palatability of Recipes: The majority of the cocktail recipes included in this book are palatable, basic, and inoffensive, which is great news for those with undeveloped palates who typically steer away from more bitter cocktails.
+Palatability of Recipes: The majority of the cocktail recipes included in this book are palatable, basic, and inoffensive.
+That’s great news for those with more undeveloped palates like Kendall who typically steer away from more bitter cocktails.

-5. Illustrations: We both liked the colorful, creative illustrations included in this book, Kendall especially because they were done by one of her favorite illustrators Danielle Kroll.
-Thanks to her creative background, Kendall has a habit of buying books in all genres just because they’re beautifully designed.
-That was originally why she purchased this one several years ago.
+Illustrations: We both liked the colorful, creative illustrations included in this book, Kendall especially because they were done by one of her favorite illustrators Danielle Kroll.
+Thanks to her creative background, Kendall has a habit of buying books in all genres just because they’re beautifully designed; that was originally why she purchased this one several years ago.

-6. Organization of Recipes: The recipes are organized alphabetically and by era, so the drinks were easy to find when we wanted to reference them again.
+Organization of Recipes: The recipes are organized alphabetically and by era, so they were all very easy to find again when we wanted to reference them.
 There’s also a handy index at the back to help you find specific ingredients and the cocktails that use them.

 What We Disliked

-1. Ingredient Proportions: Our biggest qualms with this book were the ingredient proportions.
-We knew going into using these recipes that they were vintage, so we often tried the book’s version but would want to change the ratios so they were more modern and higher proof.
+Ingredient Proportions: Our biggest qualm with this book was the vintage proportions used in some recipes.
+We knew going into tasting these cocktails that they were supposed to use the vintage ratios, so we often tried the book’s version but would want to change the ratios to the modern version the second time around because the modern ones made the drink more palatable.
 That meant we ended up making drinks we didn’t really love to begin with a couple of times, but again, trying the vintage recipes is the point of this book, so we appreciated the chance to do so at least once.

-2. No Photography: The only downside of a book like this one that uses illustrations instead of photography is that it makes it hard to know if your cocktail looks correct.
-We often found ourselves googling the drink before we photographed it to ensure accuracy.
+No Photography: The only downside of a book that uses illustrations instead of photography like this one is it makes it hard to know if your cocktail looks correct.
+We often found ourselves googling the drink before we photographed it to ensure it turned out correct.

-3. Vesper Ingredients: We weren’t sure why, but the recipe listed for the Vesper Martini was not the same as the one Ian Fleming included in his book.
-Alex is a huge James Bond fan, so that was a big no-no for him, and he insisted we use the correct proportions when making it.
+Vesper Ingredients: We weren’t sure why, but the recipe listed for the Vesper Martini was not the same as the one Ian Fleming included in his book.
+Alex is a huge James Bond fan, so he insisted we use the correct proportions when making it.

 Who Should Buy This Book